Bash-Brothers/UChat/README.md

 cd ..
 ```

-Ensure that the Requests HTTP library for Python is installed on your computer.
+Ensure that the Requests HTTP library for Python is installed on your computer.<br />
-Instructions on how to install Requests will depend on the device.
+Instructions on how to install Requests will depend on the device.<br />
 https://requests.readthedocs.io/en/master/